cdmx-in/wappler_ac_selectv2/README.md

 **Description:** This option enables right-to-left (RTL) text direction for the Select2 element, making it suitable for languages that are read from right to left.
 (Default: false).

 ### `CloseOnSelect`
 **Description:** When enabled, this option will automatically close the Select2 dropdown when an item is selected.
-(Default: false)
+(Default: true)

 ### `SelectOnClose`
 **Description:** If set to true, this option will automatically select the currently highlighted item when the Select2 dropdown is closed.
 (Default: false)